ParaCoToUl/noarr-structures/docs/BasicUsage.md

 `get_size` returns the [size](Glossary.md#size) of the structure in bytes.
 Do not confuse this with length (described above).
 A structure has one length per [dimension](Glossary.md#dimension); it is the number of valid indices.
-On the other hand, a structure only has one size.
-It takes into accounts all parts of the structure, including the scalar type(s):
+On the other hand, a structure has only one size.
+It takes into account all parts of the structure, including the scalar type(s):

 ```cpp
 std::size_t forty = my_structure_of_ten | noarr::get_size(); // 10 * sizeof(float)